Selling Weapons to a Minor in Raleigh

 Selling or even giving certain weapons to anyone younger than 18 is illegal in North Carolina.
 Not only will you face prosecution from the state, but possibly the Federal Government.
 Defending these accusations will require a level of experience and knowledge found at the Coolidge Law Firm.

-Penalties for Selling Weapons to a Minor in North Carolina
+Penalties for Selling Weapons to a Minor in Raleigh

 You can be charged with selling weapons to a minor without actually selling the weapon.
 Simply offering to sell or giving the weapon is enough to be charged with the crime.
 The penalties for selling a weapon to a minor will depend on the weapon.
 It’s a class 1 misdemeanor to sell, offer, or give any of the following weapons to anyone under 18: